cllebrun/cllebrun.github.io/labs/3.1 Lab Watson - Natural Language Understanding/README.md

-# Step 2 - API call using cURL
+# Step 2 - API call using curl

 On the main page of your service, in the **Manage** tab, you have access to an API Key and a URL.
 These are required to call the API.